rustviz/rustviz/README.md

 # RustViz
 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-*RustViz* is a tool written in Rust that generate visualization from simple Rust programs to assist potential users and students in better understanding the Rust [Lifetime and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) mechanism.
+*RustViz* is a tool written in Rust that generates visualizations from simple Rust programs to assist potential users and students in better understanding the Rust [Lifetime and Borrowing](https://doc.rust-lang.org/book/ch04-02-references-and-borrowing.html) mechanism.

 ## What does it look like?